-TRITON AP-EMAIL facilitates the secure transmission and delivery of email through encryption.
+Forcepoint Email Security facilitates the secure transmission and delivery of email through encryption.
 A policy to trigger message encryption must be configured in the Data module.
 See Data Security Manager Help for information about configuring a policy with an "encrypt" action plan.

-Encryption functions are configured on the Settings > Inbound/Outbound > Encryption page.
+Encryption functions are configured on the page Settings > Inbound/Outbound > Encryption.
 The Email module supports the following encryption methods: